 When it comes to methods of freezing, I recommend using an ice cube tray.
 This way you can easily thaw as much as you need without thawing the whole container.
 Plus the cubes don’t take that much space, and you can divide those into several freezer bags, so you can basically fit them anywhere.

 Another method of freezing is by using an airtight container.
 Just pour half and half into the container, close it tightly and chuck into the fridge.
 Make sure to leave an inch of headspace, as the product will expand when frozen.

-When it comes to thawing, doing it in the fridge is the safest option.
+When it comes to thawing, the fridge is the safest option.
 Or if you add it to a soup, you can just throw in the frozen cubes, which will quickly melt in the pot.

 How Long Does Half and Half Last